jordenc/org.telegram.api.bot/README.md

 Before you can use this app, you first have to follow the steps on the Settings page in Homey.

 # Built in commands
-There are several built in commands (and more coming) for you to play with.
-I plan to extend this app to be able to control a lot of devices/apps on Homey.

-As of now, send a message to the Telegram bot:
 - /say ...
 Fill in something on the dots to make Homey say it.
-- /ask ...
-Ask a question via Homey and receive the answer via Telegram
 - ping
 Receive 'pong'
 - pong
 Receive 'ping'
-- /help

 # Changelog